 Because the gate criteria require all essential permits and geotechnical risks to be addressed before construction begins, the committee issues a Conditional go.
 Excavation can only start once the permit is granted and the foundation design is updated to reflect the soil findings.

-Those conditions, owners, and deadlines are documented and tracked in monday work management, giving everyone clear visibility into what must happen before on-site work proceeds.
+Those conditions, owners, and deadlines are documented and tracked on monday AI Work Platform, giving everyone visibility into what must happen before on-site work proceeds.

 For gate reviews to work at scale, teams need a single source of truth for project data, decisions, and risks.
-Built on monday.com Work OS, monday work management offers a centralized platform that reduces admin, standardizes how gates run, and makes every outcome visible to stakeholders in real time.
+Built on monday.com, monday AI Work Platform offers a centralized platform that reduces admin, standardizes how gates run, and makes every outcome visible to stakeholders in real time.

 Ready-made project and gate review templates

-Use dedicated boards to track both individual projects and portfolio‑level gate reviews, so each gate has a consistent structure for criteria, artifacts, decisions, and next steps.
-A repeatable template — like our Single Project Template — means every team follows the same playbook instead of reinventing the process for each project.
+Use dedicated boards to track both individual projects and portfolio-level gate reviews, so each gate has a consistent structure for criteria, artifacts, decisions, and next steps.
+A repeatable template, like the Single Project Template, ensures every team follows the same playbook rather than reinventing the process for each project.

 Visual views such as Gantt, Kanban, timeline, and calendar help you see which projects are approaching gates and whether they’re on track against schedule and scope.
 Portfolio-level dashboards can surface gate outcomes, approval rates, and risk indicators in one place, so leaders can quickly spot where attention is needed.